knative/docs/community/DOCS-CONTRIBUTING.md

 - Reviewer of the Docs repo for at least 3 months or 50% of project lifetime, whichever is shorter

-  - Proficient in reviewing for all aspects of writing quality, including grammar and spelling (writing quality), adherence to style guide convetions, organization, and usability.
+  - Proficient in reviewing all aspects of writing quality, including grammar and spelling (writing quality), adherence to style guide conventions, organization, and usability.
 Can coach newer writers to improve their contributions in all of these areas.

 - Primary reviewer for at least 10 substantial PRs to the docs, showing substantial